abigamkelly/Map-Based-Colocation-Mining/README.md

 # Map-Based-Colocation-Mining
 This github includes the code for our map-based regional colocation mining framework.
 The following files are included:
-* regional: this folder holds the map-based regional colocation framework code and files
  * Code: this folder holds the code for the map-based regional framework
      * functions.cpp: c++ functions used in the regional colcoation framework
      * regional_colocation.ipynb: python code that calls the c++ code in functions.cpp to perform the colocation mining
      * makefile: used to compile the c++ code
  * Data: this folder holds the real-world data sets
  * IntermediateData: this folder holds border region data passed from the python code to the c++ code

 ### How to Configure